By Zen Lynch

 Other Pantheon Fun Facts

-- Until the 20th century, the Pantheon was the largest concrete structure in the world.
+- Until the 20th-century, the Pantheon was the largest concrete structure in the world.
 Michelangelo studied its great dome before starting work on the dome of St. Peter’s Basilica.

-- The Pantheon was completely reconstructed in A.D.
-125 by Hadrian, a cosmopolitan emperor who had traveled widely in the East.
+- The Pantheon was completely reconstructed in 125 AD by Hadrian, a cosmopolitan emperor who had traveled widely in the East.
 The second temple was dedicated to every known god, from which the Pantheon gets its name.
 Hadrian himself is credited with the basic plan, an architectural design that was unique for the time.

-- The Pantheon remained unused until the Byzantine emperor Phocas (602 – 610) gave it to Pope Boniface IV (608 – 615). in 609 A.D., the Pantheon was consecrated as a Christian church.
-It was the first pagan temple in Rome to be Christianized, although the practice had been common in the East since the 4th century.
+- The Pantheon remained unused until the Byzantine emperor Phocas (602 – 610) gave it to Pope Boniface IV (608 – 615). in 609 AD, the Pantheon was consecrated as a Christian church.
+It was the first pagan temple in Rome to be Christianized, although the practice had been common in the East since the 4th-century.
 The church was dedicated to the Virgin Mary and all the martyrs, thus continuing the tradition of a “catch-all” place of worship.

 - Monumental tombs are set into the walls of the Pantheon, including that of the artist Raphael (on the left side as you enter).
-Vittorio Emanuele II, first king of a unified Italy, and his successor, Umberto I, are interred here as well.
+Vittorio Emanuele II, the first king of a unified Italy, and his successor, Umberto I, are interred here as well.

 - In the plaza outside the Pantheon is a lovely fountain topped by an ancient Egyptian obelisk.
 The obelisk and its base were erected by Pope Clement XI.